belezebu/girl-called-grace/README.md

 This application is secured using OAuth2 client credentials flow

-To get a bearer token with scope to read the information from the application:
+* To get a bearer token with scope to read the information from the application

 ```
 curl --request POST \